andreafresa/andreafresa/README.md

 ### Hi there 👋
-I'm Andrea, a newbie Computer Science Engineer passionate about basketball, cinema asnd much more :)
+I'm Andrea, a newbie Computer Science Engineer passionate about basketball, cinema and much more :)

 - 🌱 I’m currently learning Edge Computing, Machine Learning , IoT